-Roughly dice 2 celery stalks, 2 medium carrots, and 1 medium yellow onion.
+Roughly dice 2 celery stalks, 2 medium carrots (kids can also grate the carrots), and 1 medium yellow onion.
 This combination of vegetables is called a "mirepoix" (MEER-pwah).
 Place the mirepoix in a large bowl.
 Also, mince 2 garlic cloves OR measure and add 1 teaspoon of garlic powder and add to the mirepoix.
 Measure 2 tablespoons of vegetable oil and pour into a large pot over medium heat.